20 Common Triggers of Hip Pain in Women

 Impact of Footwear on Women's Hip Pain

-High heels, for example, alter a woman’s natural gait and posture, forcing the hips and lower back into an unnatural position.
-Over time, this can lead to hip pain, stiffness, and even joint degeneration.
-Additionally, wearing shoes that lack arch support or cushioning can exacerbate discomfort, particularly for women who stand or walk for long periods.
+High heels, for example, change the way a woman walks and stands.
+They make the hips and lower back move in a way that is not good for the body.
+With time, this can bring hip pain, stiffness, and even joint problems.
+Also, wearing shoes that do not have enough arch support or soft padding can make things feel worse, especially for women who stand or walk a lot during the day.

 Best Footwear Choices for Hip Health

-• Low-heeled shoes (1–2 inches) – Promote proper posture and reduce hip strain.
+• Low-heeled shoes (1–2 inches) – Help you stand the right way and lower hip pain.

-• Arch-supporting insoles – Help distribute body weight evenly, reducing pressure on the hips.
+• Arch-supporting insoles – Spread your body weight more evenly, so there is less push on the hips.

 Hormonal Fluctuations and Hip Pain in Women